industriesofinferno/industriesofinferno.github.io/_posts/2022-07-21-black-mass-rising.md

 ![Transilvania](/assets/images/books/night.jpg)
 <br>

 Of special note are the two protagonistic female characters - they are teeming with strength, self-determination, and initiative – it is pure joy to follow them, even (or especially) in that grim and haunted land.
-They are what makes Theo's work an innovative work, since they infuse Dracula's literary corpse with an air of emancipation and female empowerment which doesn't feel forced, but rather, well-integrated in the setting.
+They are what makes Theo's creation an innovative work, since they infuse Dracula's literary corpse with an air of emancipation and female empowerment which doesn't feel forced, but rather, well-integrated in the setting.
 {: class="indentia"}
 <br>